Ryan Kerrigan: 2019

 Kerrigan in a 2019 game against the New York Giants.

 In Week 2 against the Dallas Cowboys, Kerrigan recorded his first sack of the season on Dak Prescott as the Redskins lost 31–21.
 In Week 11 against the New York Jets, Kerrigan sacked Sam Darnold twice and forced a fumble during the 34–17 loss.
 In Week 12 against the Detroit Lions, Kerrigan recorded half a sack on Jeff Driskel before exiting the game with a concussion.
 Without Kerrigan, the Redskins won 19–16.
 Kerrigan missed the following game against the Carolina Panthers due to the concussion he suffered.
 This was the first game that Kerrigan did not play in during his entire career.
 Though he returned the following week to play against the Green Bay Packers, he left the game in third quarter with a calf injury.
 Kerrigan was place on injured reserve on December 13, 2019.
+He finished the 2019 season with 5.5 sacks, 25 total tackles (16 solo), and one pass defended.